-"Additional Bonds" means the additional parity bonds permitted to be authorized in this Bond Resolution.
+"Additional Bonds" means the additional parity bonds permitted to be authorized in the Resolution.

-"Annual Payment" means the amount of money to be paid to the Issuer by each of the Contracting Parties during each fiscal year of the Issuer as its proportionate share of the aggregate during each such fiscal year of (1) the principal of, redemption premium, if any, and interest on, the Bonds, Parity Bonds and all Additional Bonds hereafter issued by the Issuer, expected to be in one or more series or issues, and the interest thereon, to acquire and construct the System (including all bonds issued to complete the acquisition and construction of the System), as such principal, redemption premium, if any, and interest become due, less interest to be paid out of bond proceeds or from other sources if permitted by any resolution authorizing the issuance of such bonds, and all amounts required to redeem any such bonds prior to maturity when and as provided in any such resolution plus the fees, expenses, and charges of each paying agent/registrar for paying the principal of and interest on such bonds and for authenticating, registering, and transferring such bonds on the registration books, (2) the proportionate amount of any special, contingency, or reserve funds required to be accumulated and maintained by the provisions of any such resolution and (3) any amount in addition thereto sufficient to restore any deficiency in any of such funds required to be accumulated and maintained by the provisions of any such resolution, with respect to such bonds, excepting any amounts required to be rebated to the Internal Revenue Service as described in Section 22.
+"Annual Payment" means the amount of money to be paid to the Issuer by each of the Contracting Parties during each Fiscal Year of the Issuer as its proportionate share of the aggregate during each such Fiscal Year of (1) the principal of, redemption premium, if any, and interest on, the Bonds, Parity Bonds and all Additional Bonds hereafter issued by the Issuer, expected to be in one or more series or issues, and the interest thereon, to acquire and construct the System (including all bonds issued to complete the acquisition and construction of the System), as such principal, redemption premium, if any, and interest become due, less interest to be paid out of bond proceeds or from other sources if permitted by any resolution authorizing the issuance of such bonds, and all amounts required to redeem any such bonds prior to maturity when and as provided in any such resolution plus the fees, expenses, and charges of each paying agent/registrar for paying the principal of and interest on such bonds and for authenticating, registering, and transferring such bonds on the registration books, (2) the proportionate amount of any special, contingency, or reserve funds required to be accumulated and maintained by the provisions of any such resolution and (3) any amount in addition thereto sufficient to restore any deficiency in any of such funds required to be accumulated and maintained by the provisions of any such resolution and unavounts required to be rebated to the Internal Revenue Service as described in Section 22 thereto.